 People love fighting.
 Plenty of combat sports have been around for a long time and people have enjoyed and still enjoy, watching other people beat one another until one loses.
 Whether boxing, kickboxing, martial arts, ultimate fighting or sumo, people have a preference.

-Given that technology has allowed us to make interesting things, robot combat became a reality.
+Technology has allowed people to do almost everything using their gadgets, from everyday activities like chatting or having fun with Golden Nugget Casino Slots to making interesting things.
+So, robot combat has quickly become a reality.
 When had this phenomenon started?
 Is it active today?
 What are the rules?
 Here is everything you need to know about robot combat.

 A Brief History of Robot Combat